Surname of the

 became Alastair Windsor, styled Earl of Macduff.

-On 11 December 1917, it was
+On 11 December 1917,

-further decided by Letters Patent that:
+it was further decided by Letters Patent that:

-the grandchildren of the sons
+the grandchildren

 In 1952, Queen Elizabeth II confirmed her grandfather's decision